hroonr/taskwarrior/README.md

 #Taskwarrior CLI Tests

-This project contains automated tests for Taskwarrior ising Python and pytest.
+This project contains automated tests for Taskwarrior using Python and pytest.
 Thes tests cover common Taskwarrior functionalities such as adding, listing, completing or deleting tasks.

 ### Prerequisites ###